From Google Ads to Facebook Ads, we've managed millions of PPC spend. Follow our strategies to help generate more conversions for your contractor.

 You should develop an understanding of how to capture someone's attention in a split second.

-To do this, you need to build out attractive ad creatives that make someone stop for a second and say to themselves, "wait a second, what...?"
+To do this, you need to build out good looking ad creatives that make someone stop for a second and say to themselves, "wait a second, what...?"

 If you don't change out your ad creatives and test new ideas, you'll suffer from what is called "ad fatigue."
 This is the state in which your target audience has already seen your ad so many times that they instinctively scroll by it without ever interacting with your brand.